willrackley/Workr/README.md

 ![Landing Page](client/src/images/workr_landingPage.jpg)

 ## Goal:
-Workr is an application that can be used for any peron 18 years old or older to either make fast cash by completing a task that someone is looking to complete or look for someone to get a job done.
+Workr is an application that can be used for any person 18 years old or older to either make fast cash by completing a task that someone is looking to complete or look for someone to get a job done.

 ## How it works
 Workr allows the user to post or search for active jobs in the area.